konradbachusz-zz/Adthena_assessment/README.md

 **python predict.py you_prediction_file.txt**

-The predictions will be saved as a dataframe called testSet.csv
+The predictions are saved as a dataframe called testSet.csv